 3. Provides Highly Digestible Protein

 If you’re a vegetarian or vegan, buckwheat is a great food to regularly include in your diet because it provides two types of essential amino acids — types you cannot make on your own and must get from the foods you eat.

-4. High Fiber Content Helps Improve Digestion
+4. High Fiber Content Is Filling and Helps Improve Digestion

 5. Can Help Prevent Diabetes